 - Is your company’s experimentation with digital becoming more intentional.
 Are bigger initiatives and larger resourcing being allocated towards it?

 - Or are you already very strategic in your approach?
 Maybe you’ve even got as far as seeing true convergence and are playing in the real innovation space.

-At WWC we’ve developed a quick assessment tool that takes around 5 minutes to complete, and provides you with feedback on where you sit on the digital maturity curve and the areas you need to focus on in order to move forward, truely transform digitally and start innovating.
+At WWC we’ve developed a quick assessment tool that takes around 5 minutes to complete and provides you with feedback on where you sit on the digital maturity curve and the areas you need to focus on in order to move forward, truly transform digitally and start innovating.